mchales/personal-website/public/projects/nlp-polarization/nlp-polarization.md

 - Tokenized the vocabulary, filtered frequent words, and retained active users (those with over 5 posts).

 ### Topic Modeling: LDA

+*For more information about topic modeling, LDA, and coherence scores check out this [post](/projects/gensim-lda/)*

 For **topic modeling**, we employed Latent Dirichlet Allocation (LDA) to uncover recurring themes.
-Using coherence scores, we settled on five distinct topics based on coherence scores:
+Using coherence scores, we settled on five distinct topics:
 1. **Conflict & Violence**
 2. **Hostage Situations**
 3. **Ideological Support & Opposition**
 4. **Social Media Engagement**
 5. **Jewish Identity & Geography**

 Each post was labeled with its dominant topic, and these scores were aggregated for users and subreddits.
-Our PCA analysis confirmed minimal overlap between topics, showcasing clear distinctions.
+Our [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis#:~:text=Principal%20component%20analysis%20(PCA)%20is,analysis%2C%20visualization%20and%20data%20preprocessing.) analysis confirmed minimal overlap between topics, showcasing clear distinctions.

 ![LDA Polarization](/projects/nlp-polarization/lda-polarization.jpg)